OSHA Certification

 Can I work without the physical card if I have the certificate?

 In most cases, yes — especially if your employer accepts the certificate as valid documentation.
-Still, many job sites require the card on hand for quick verification, so carrying it is the safer bet.
+On the flip side, many job sites require the card on hand for quick verification, so carrying it is the safer bet.

 What if I only have a digital ID?